 New police officers usually begin their careers possessing one of two psychological mind sets.
-The first will be based
+The first will be based on

-on idealism, and the belief that people really aren't that bad.
+idealism, and the belief that people really aren't that bad.
 This view dictates that the authority of a police officer

 should be exercised rarely and sparingly since the police officer's ability to reason with people will almost always

 resolve any situation.
-The second mind set will rest solely on the authority and power conveyed by the badge the
+The second mind set will rest solely on the authority and power conveyed by the badge the police

-any situation based upon the police officer's initial understanding, or impression, of circumstances.
+situation based upon the police officer's initial understanding, or impression, of circumstances.

 While the first mind set is naive, it's probably the best way to start.
-You'll quickly learn a lot of people are just
+You'll quickly learn a lot of people are just simply

-effectively, and efficiently, find the right balance to exercise reason with power and power with reason.
+efficiently, find the right balance to exercise reason with power and power with reason.

 |Never forget the